dan1elhughes/vscodeconfig/README.md

 Then run `sh install.sh` to template out the config into the right location.

 _Note that this is a dumb installer - back up existing config first_

+## Updating extensions

+To update the extensions list, run `export.sh` and commit the result.